StephanvdZwaard/Concurrent-training-review/README.md

 ### Full article

-Can be accessed here: XXXX
+Can be accessed here: [Concurrent Strength and Endurance Training: A Systematic Review and Meta-Analysis on the Impact of Sex and Training Status](https://link.springer.com/article/10.1007/s40279-023-01943-9)

  <hr>